RMS launches new global prize for ‘Distinguished Scientists’

 The RMS has unveiled an exciting new award to honour the outstanding achievements of established researchers working in any area of microscopy or flow cytometry.

 Nominations for the Distinguished Scientist Award are now being invited, with candidates generally expected to have run their own research lab for more than 10 years.
+This award is not open to Honorary Fellows.
 It is the first time the Society has launched a global prize since establishing its Medal Series in 2014.

 The RMS expects to award up to five Distinguished Scientist Awards per year.
 Applicants should be nominated by a colleague.
 The prize is open to applicants worldwide and will take the form of a certificate.